 - How moist convection interacts with tropical waves, how this is affected by the representation of convection, and the implications for predictions.

-- How moist convection influences the water and energy balance of large regions and implications for climate change.
+- How moist convection influences the water and energy balance of large regions.

 - Evaluating the role of clouds and convective processes in a changing climate.

-These objectives will be tackled using unique new state-of-the-art explicit simulations being performed at the Met Office and existing smaller simulations on which these build, together with observations and reanalyses (a blend of observations and models).
+These objectives will be tackled using the k-scale simulations being performed at the Met Office, together with observations and reanalyses (a blend of observations and models).
 Specifically, we anticipate that the work will include